Kelvingenao/An-lisis-de-Ventas-de-Videojuegos/README.md

-# 🎮 Análisis de Ventas de Videojuegos
+# 🎮 Video Game Sales Analysis

-Este proyecto tiene como objetivo analizar las ventas globales de videojuegos, identificando tendencias clave, plataformas más exitosas, géneros con mayor demanda y los títulos más vendidos de la historia.
+This project aims to analyze global video game sales, identifying key trends, top-performing platforms, high-demand genres, and the best-selling titles in history.

-## 📌 Objetivo del Proyecto
+## 📌 Project Objective
-El propósito de este análisis es obtener información valiosa sobre la industria de los videojuegos mediante técnicas de análisis de datos con Python.
-Algunas de las preguntas que buscamos responder son:
+The purpose of this analysis is to gain valuable insights into the video game industry using data analysis techniques with Python.
+Some of the key questions addressed include:

-- 📈 **¿Cómo han evolucionado las ventas de videojuegos a lo largo del tiempo?**
+- 📈 **How have video game sales evolved over time?**
-- 🎮 **¿Cuáles son las plataformas con mayores ventas?**
+- 🎮 **Which platforms have the highest global sales?**
-- 🏆 **¿Qué géneros de videojuegos son los más populares?**
+- 🏆 **What are the most popular video game genres?**
-- 🔝 **¿Cuáles son los videojuegos más vendidos en la historia?**
+- 🔝 **What are the best-selling video games of all time?**

-## 🛠️ Herramientas Utilizadas
+## 🛠️ Tools Used
-Este análisis se realizó utilizando **Python** y varias bibliotecas para el procesamiento y visualización de datos:
+This analysis was conducted using **Python** along with several libraries for data processing and visualization:

-- **Pandas**: Para manipulación y análisis de datos.
+- **Pandas**: Data manipulation and analysis.
-- **Matplotlib**: Para visualización de gráficos.
+- **Matplotlib**: Data visualization.
-- **Seaborn**: Para mejorar la estética de los gráficos.
+- **Seaborn**: Enhanced chart styling.
-- **NumPy**: Para cálculos numéricos y soporte en Pandas.
+- **NumPy**: Numerical operations and support for Pandas.

-## 📂 Estructura del Proyecto
+## 📂 Project Structure
-El proyecto está organizado en las siguientes carpetas:
+The project is organized into the following folders:

-- **`codigos_python/`**: Contiene los scripts utilizados para el análisis.
+- **`codigos_python/`**: Contains the Python scripts used in the analysis.
-- **`grafico/`**: Almacena los gráficos generados durante el análisis.
+- **`grafico/`**: Stores the charts generated during the analysis.
-- **`insight/`**: Incluye los hallazgos y conclusiones más relevantes.
+- **`insight/`**: Includes the most relevant findings and conclusions.

-## 📊 Resultados y Hallazgos
+## 📊 Results and Key Findings
-Los principales hallazgos de este análisis incluyen:
+Here are the main insights from the analysis:

-- 📆 **El año con mayor cantidad de ventas fue 2008, seguido de 2009.**
+- 📆 **The peak year for game sales was 2008, followed by 2009.**
-- 🎮 **Las plataformas más vendidas globalmente han sido PS2, Wii y DS.**
+- 🎮 **The top-selling platforms globally were PS2, Wii, and DS.**
-- 🏆 **El género Acción es el más exitoso en ventas.**
+- 🏆 **Action is the highest-selling genre.**
-- 🔝 **Wii Sports es el videojuego más vendido de la historia.**
+- 🔝 **Wii Sports is the best-selling video game of all time.**

-Para más detalles, consulta los archivos en la carpeta **`insight/`**.
+For more details, check the files inside the **`insight/`** folder.

 ---

-📌 *Este proyecto está diseñado como una práctica de análisis de datos con Python en el contexto de la industria de los videojuegos.* 🚀
+📌 *This project was designed as a data analysis practice using Python in the context of the video game industry.* 🚀